Why should your office go green?

 Encourage green ideas within the office

 Going green isn’t just a bunch of ideas on a board, it’s a mindset even during working hours.
-Be sure to remind your team of the company’s green goals, whether it’s through a poster on the wall or a weekly email.
+Be sure to remind your team of the company’s green goals and sustainability practices, whether it’s through a poster on the wall or a weekly email.
 Best of all, reward individuals who take environmental friendliness seriously- with time off or even an excursion to a local restaurant.

 Measure your program’s success

 Green initiatives mean nothing without some system of tracking and accountability.
 For every green initiative, the company agrees to, make sure there is a manager or team leader assigned to hold his team accountable.
 Create sheets and timelines to accurately measure your team’s progress towards the company’s green goals.